The Overwhelmed Brain

 What is the right thing to do or say when your adult child tells you about their sexual abuse?

 In this episode, I read an email from a mom who recently learned that her adult daughter was abused by another child when she was young.
-I bring my girlfriend Asha, an advocate for the prevention and healing of child sexual abuse, into the conversation for an honest, heartfelt discussion & guidance for the mom.
+I bring my partner, Asha, an advocate for the prevention and healing of child sexual abuse, into the conversation for an honest, heartfelt discussion and guidance for the mom.

-Filed Under: abuse, Children, Family, Personal Boundaries, Podcast Episode, Sex, Sexual Abuse, Shame Tagged With: I found out my child was sexually abused, My adult child told me she was sexually abused, What do I do if my child was sexually abused?, What to do if your child is molested
+Filed Under: abuse, Children, Family, Personal Boundaries, Sex, Shame Tagged With: I found out my child was sexually abused, My adult child told me she was sexually abused, What do I do if my child was sexually abused?, What to do if your child is molested

 The emotional aftermath of getting free of the narcissistic relationship